ourcodingclub/ourcodingclub.github.io/_tutorials/git.md

 __Before your first commit from your computer, you may need to configure your username and email.
 This is easily done, and you only need to do it once, afterwards you can commit-pull-push at your convenience!__

 In the top right corner of the RStudio screen (in the Git tab), click on `More/Shell`.

 __NOTE: If using a Windows PC, the Shell option should launch Git Bash.
 If it doesn't open Git Bash, please find Git Bash on your computer instead.
-You can usually search for it in the Start menu, or right-click on the empty space in a folder and click "Git Bash Here".__
+You can usually search for it in the Start menu, or right-click on the empty space in any folder in the File Explorer and click "Git Bash Here".__

 ![RStudio terminal screenshot]({{ site.baseurl }}/assets/img/tutorials/git/shell.png)